 Note: For some users, rebooting the phone after disabling the AML module in step #11 can help in the proper installation of V4A drivers (Step #12).
 Thanks to our fellow reader skythian for the tip!

-Important Note: If your Android 10 ends up in a bootloop due to the incompatibility of drivers, you can simply follow this guide and use TWRP to remove the ViPER4Android module.
+Important Note: If your device ends up in a bootloop due to the incompatibility of drivers, you can simply follow this guide and use TWRP to remove the ViPER4Android module.
 This should certainly fix the bootloop issue.
 And so, you wouldn’t have to go through all the trouble of re-installing the ROM and re-rooting the device.

-This time, the drivers should be properly installed and ViPER4Android should be running on your Android 10 device.
+This time, the drivers should be properly installed and ViPER4Android should be running on your Android 11/Android 10 device.
 You can now go ahead, enhance your phone’s audio using the available controls, and unleash the audiophile in you.

 The method might seem a bit lengthy at first but isn’t complicated at all.
 It seems like the installation of ViPER4Android and Audio Modification Library should be done in a specific order in order to make it work.

-If your device entered a bootloop following the above method, then we do have an alternative method to install ViPER4Android on Android 10.
+If your device entered a bootloop following the above method, then we do have an alternative method to install ViPER4Android on Android 11/Android 10.
 This substitute method has been confirmed to work on Samsung Galaxy devices running Android 10 (One UI 2.0) and may work on other OEM devices as well, especially with custom ROMs installed.

 - Download the required files on your device: